 Screen Colour Systems has two screen cleaning ranges, the Aquarius and Industrial ranges.
 The Aquarius products are safer to use and are less polluting to the environment.
 All the products in this range have their code number prefaced with the code letters AQ.
 The second group, must be handled with caution and can be polluting to the environment.
 This group of products is for the use of experienced screen printers who know how to handle these types of products.

 Screen cleaning and preparation can be divided into four steps.
 In the case of a new mesh you would only need the final stage, mesh degreasing.
 The following steps should produce a mesh that is free of any contaminates and ready for the reapplication of your stencil medium.
-When you have finished your print run you should always clean all ink from the mesh and wash with the appropriate cleaner.
+When the print run is complete, you should always clean all ink from the mesh and wash with the appropriate cleaner.
 This will help prevent ghost images in the future.
 When you are ready to reclaim mesh and remove the stencil, follow the steps below.

 Always rinse before high pressure washing the screen.
 The reason for the rinse phase, it helps prevent any of the stencil and cleaning products getting airborne when you use the high pressure washer.
 When using the high pressure washer always start at the bottom of the mesh, work the jet across the mesh then up and across again.
 Working the washer head across and up the mesh is the most effective way of removing stains.
 Then repeat the process on the other side of the screen starting at the bottom as before.

-This is an industrial product.
-Ideal for all ink types.
 You apply Ghost Buster Paste to both sides of a wet screen using either pad or brush.
 This product may harm the mesh, if left on too long, we recommend the paste be left no longer than ten minutes, then rinse and high pressure wash the screen.
 When using this product it is very important to rinse the ghost buster from the mesh before using the high pressure washer on the mesh.
-The paste is caustic so all precautions should be taken when using his product.
+Best result can only be achieved with High Pressure Washer of a least 160 bar.

-Just before coating or applying a stencil film to the screen it should be degreased.
+Just before coating or applying a stencil film the screen should be degreased.
 This step will remove any dust or finger prints.
 Apply the degrease gel to both sides of the screen with pad or brush.
-Then gently rinse the screen starting at the top of the frame and working down, make certain the frame its self is washed so no drips contaminate the mesh then repeat rinsing on other side of mesh.
-Then vacuum mesh to remove excess water.
-The screen is ready for its new stencil when completely dry.
+Then gently rinse the screen starting at the top of the frame and working down, make certain the frame its self is washed so no drips contaminate the mesh.
+Then vacuum mesh till completely dry.
+The screen is now ready for its new stencil.